 Richard Eyre developed a passion for gardening and conifers at a very early age.
 He was influenced by his parents and grandparents who were avid gardeners.
 In the early 1950s, Rich's parents met Pete Girard Sr. at the Chicago Flower and Garden Show where Pete was demonstrating tree grafting.
 Rich's mother Margaret grew trees from Girard's in a home nursery for their construction business projects, and Rich was fascinated with the more unusual trees in their catalog.
 In 1968, while working for the Peace Corps, Rich found a copy of the Brooklyn Botanic Garden series on dwarf conifers by Fred Bergman in his Peace Corps book locker in Bolivia.
 And it was while working in the Amazon jungle that he dreamed of raising rare conifers for a living.
 On his return in 1970, he began building his conifer collection.
 He realized his dream with his wife Susan and mother Margaret when they launched the business.
 The first trees were planted at Foxwillow Pines Nursery in 1988.

-Landscape size specimens are grown for the collector, homeowner, or landscape contractor/architect.
 The six acres at Rich's Foxwillow Pines lie in the terminal moraine where the kettle is highlighted as a major water feature.
-A 25-30 year old weeping ginkgo tree majestically reigns over the waterfall and two pools that feed into the pond under the holey boulder bridge.
+A decades old weeping ginkgo tree majestically reigns over the waterfall and two pools that feed into the pond under the holey boulder bridge.
 After the Eyres purchased the property in 1983, they discovered the sandy clay/loam soil type was ideal for growing conifers.
 Fifty-year-old weed trees - box elder, choke cherry, poplar and elm - predominated at the edge of the oak-hickory woodland.
 They were cleared, leaving the natural reseeding from the adjoining virgin oak and hickory forest.

 Rich is particularly fond of Asian plants and his own collection reflects his interest of 100 or more Pinus parviflora cultivars.
 Some of his best Asian plants are located in the rock garden that was originally constructed for the Illinois-Wisconsin Rock Garden Society meeting in 1992.
 The rock garden features sedums, semperviva, saxafrages, and alpine plants.
 Several display beds contain Hosta gardens with unique perennials and annuals beside the shade tolerant conifers.
 Collectors are enchanted with ten nursery beds where Rich's grafts are planted.